alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

     updated:   2018-02-21T10:52:31Z
     ```

 1. Run `cf env APPNAME` to see the app's environment variables and confirm that the [VCAP_SERVICES environment variable](/#system-provided-environment-variables) contains the correct service connection details.
-An example of the output is:
+Example output:

     ```
     {